gomorpheus/morpheus-docs/release_notes/current.rst

 - NSX-V: Additional instance nodes are not adding under LB pool members
 - Ansible Galaxy Race Condition | Roles can be removed during Ansible playbook execution causing failed task executions
 - vCD:  Windows User creation is not working for guest customizations
+- If you update the image in the instance, blueprint, or app wizard, the volumes update accordingly to reflect the number of disks in the image

 Appliance & Agent Updates
 =========================